aiidateam/aiida-core/docs/source/tutorials/basic.md

 (tutorial:basic)=
 # Basic tutorial

-Welcome to the AiiDA tutorial!
-The goal of this tutorial is to give you a basic idea of how AiiDA helps you in executing data-driven workflows.
+The goal of this tutorial is to give you an idea of how AiiDA helps you in executing data-driven workflows.
 At the end of this tutorial, you will know how to:

 - Store data in the database and subsequently retrieve it.